beejjorgensen/starlanes-info/doc/starlanes-spec.md

 in the order N,S,E,W. If there is a tie, the first largest company found is used.

-From the move cell, look around in all directions in the order N,S,E,W.
-If in a particular direction you find a company that is **not** the largest, merge it with the largest.
+* From the move cell, look around in all directions in the order N,S,E,W. If in a particular direction you find a company that is **not** the largest, merge it with the largest.

-To do this:
+  To do this (per direction):

   * Print an announcement.

   * Compute:

     * **Stock conversion:** for each player, the amount of the old stock in the smaller company that will be converted to stock in the larger.

       The conversion is 50% of the smaller stock rounded to the **nearest** integer.

       The converted stock is added to the player's stock for the larger company.

     * **Bonus:** compute the total shares outstanding for the smaller company by adding the total held by all players.

       For each player, compute the fraction of the total stock owned, _f_.
 And let _p_ be the smaller company price per share.

       Then that player's bonus is the following, rounded **down**:

       10 × _f_ × _p_

       The bonus is added to the player's cash holdings.

-Go through the entire map and convert smaller company cells to the larger company.
+  * Go through the entire map and convert smaller company cells to the larger company.

-Increase the size of the larger company by that of the smaller company.
+  * Increase the size of the larger company by that of the smaller company.

-Add the stock price of the smaller company onto the stock price of the larger company.
+  * Add the stock price of the smaller company onto the stock price of the larger company.

-Perform a [stock split](#stock-splits) on the combined company, if necessary.
+  * Perform a [stock split](#stock-splits) on the combined company, if necessary.

-Set the map cell at the current move to the combined company.
+After all merges have completed, set the map cell at the current move to the combined company.

 > Ideally, at this last point the size of the bigger company would be
 > increased by one for the new cell at the current move, but the